-Creation Conversations: “Ken Ham, Ray Comfort, & Hugh Ross debate on TBN” Hugh Ross claims proof for his ideas can be found on the moon.
+- Creation Conversations: “Ken Ham, Ray Comfort, & Hugh Ross Debate on TBN”

 Hugh Ross and Ken Ham recently faced off during a panel discussion on Trinity Broadcasting Network’s “Praise the Lord” program.
 (The program has already been replayed online over 34,000 times!)